verybadidea/Another-freebasic-miner/README.md

 * font.bi : change pTrim to struct, and use redim
 * font.bi : add vert align
 * Drill is faster, but no resource
+* Resize object and move sprites to different folder?
+* Set marker invalid when swithing to idle?
+* make imgBufAll not shared

 Todo (features):
 * Build space for house and spaceship